Lel-Language/Lisp-esque-language/README.md

   - Functions form closures
   - Anonymous functions through lambdas
   - Call and apply by reference for functions
+- Modules
+  - Code can be split across files into isolated modules
+  - Loaded with `import` keyword
 - Conditionals
 - List mapipulation
 - Stack safety